Sweet: Can Farmacy’s Honey Potion Save Dry Skin?

 Because as it turns out, when I use this mask when my body temperature isn’t lava-hot, this product is a total delight.

-On application its (gentle) self-heating action is accompanied by a change in texture- with the honey-like formula turning from golden to white after massaging in.
+When you actually know what you’re doing with this (unlike me), on application its (gentle) self-heating action is accompanied by a change in texture- with the honey-like formula turning from golden to white after massaging in.
 The initial warmth also subsides within minutes, leaving a gel-type formula behind.

 After washing off, the result of the softening glycerin, honey, propolis and allantoin (from the roots of a shrub) in this mask is skin that is hydrated and comfortable, as well as a subtle glow.